st7712/sts-cool-selfbot/README.md

 # This selfbot is semi forked alucard.
+(A ton of added commands.)

 # Setup
  - just set it up as a normal selfbot